 For each entry, this attribute lists the name forms for entries that can be created as subordinates to the entry.
 If the access controls permit no subordinates, an empty list is provided.
 If the DSA cannot determine a suitable list, the attribute is not returned.

-permittedImports
+PermittedNewSubordinates ::= SEQUENCE OF NAME-FORM.&id permittedImports